Moxinilian/server-manager/SERVER-SETUP.md

 The backup data should be provided as a URL:

 - If it is already stored locally, use the file URL scheme.
 For example, `file:///path/to/backup`.
 - If it is stored remotely, use the URL associated to your remote storage solution.
-Note that most cloud storage provider charge for the download of data, thus prefer to restore from local data when possible.
+Note that most cloud storage providers charge for the download of data, thus prefer to restore from local data when possible.

 To restore an older backup, use the `-t` argument in duplicity.